How To Grow and Care For Dwarf Palmetto Palm Tree

 Young Dwarf Palmetto Palm (Sabal minor).
 Photo by Wiki Commons.

-Dwarf Palmetto produces flowers from May through June, followed by fruits.
-After harvesting the fruit, separate the seeds from the pulp.
+Dwarf Palmetto produces flowers from May through June that are followed by fruits shortly thereafter.
+After harvesting the fruit, separate the seed from the fruit pulp.

-Plant the fresh seeds in moist, muddy material and keep them moist until seedlings emerge.
+Sow fresh seed in a moist, muddy material and keep it moist until you see seedlings emerging.

-Transplant young seedlings into a tall container, like a tall cup, to encourage deep root growth.
-Once the roots have developed sufficiently, transplant them into the ground.
+Transplant young seedlings into a tall container, like a tall cup, to allow deep roots to spread.
+After the roots have developed enough, transplant them into the ground.

-Keep young in-ground plants moist until they are well established, which may take a couple of years.
+Keep young in-ground plants moist until they are well established which will take a couple of years.
 Once established, they are very hardy and can tolerate dry periods.

 Dwarf Palmetto Insects and Diseases